Prastio to Moutti tis Kyparissias Circular Walk

 Ignore the obvious choice of track to the right which indicates the uphill route to the ‘Kyparissia Peak’ – you will be arriving there by a different route!
 Instead, take the track almost directly ahead which actually heads downhill.
 This is currently marked out by a green hiking arrow (per the photo below) as well as a green “1KM” sign to indicate the way.
 [GPS: 34.47054N, 33.07684E]

 Ignore a right turning uphill after 3-4 minutes , instead following a hiking sign directing you straight ahead.
 The track gradually becomes a path and descends steadily.
 It should be easy enough to follow the route but a number of occasional tree identification signs will confirm to you that you haven’t gone wrong.
 As you descend look up and across the valley to your right to see, atop the opposite peak, the hexagonal wooden shelter which marks the summit to which you are heading.

 The track zigzags downwards (watch your footing – plenty of loose stones!) and at 1 hour 5 minutes you will cross a stream bed, usually dry but occasionally with a small flow in springtime.

 Walk alongside the other side of the stream bed for a five or six minutes until, after a short rise in the path, you arrive at a dog-leg path climbing up to the right.

-At the time of writing this junction was marked by a wooden information board but this is new…and likely to fall apart in due course!
-Instead, rely on the green sign pointing downhill towards ‘Finikaria 5km’ as your marker for the junction and take the uphill option as indicated in the picture below:
+At the time of writing (November 2022) this junction is marked by a wooden information board.
+There is also a green metal sign pointing downhill towards ‘Finikaria 5km’ as a further marker for the junction.
+Take the uphill option as indicated in the picture below: